prathamsalvi27/TVOS-TVChannelandProgramCatalogue/README.md

 API Response is Stored in Decodable Models.

-UIKit is Used for UI
+UI is made using UIKit.

 Multidimensional CollectionView is used to display Programs according to the start time.

 To make 'Multidimensional CollectionView' Custom UICollectionViewLayout was used.